 Lucan School of Music Child Protection Policy

 The following is The Lucan School of Music’s Child Protection Policy.
-Susan Callaghan, director of the Lucan School of Music has been designated to act as a liaison with outside agencies and a resource person to any school staff member who has child protection concerns.
+Susan Phelan (nee Callaghan), director of the Lucan School of Music has been designated to act as a liaison with outside agencies and a resource person to any school staff member who has child protection concerns.

 CHILD PROTECTION POLICY STATEMENT